zacbir/neverendingpretending.net/Posts/[draft] toy-box-roleplaying.md

 When I was a kid, I didn't restrict my toys to canonical play.
-He-Man mixed with GI Joe mixed with Star Wars in buildings made from blocks, Lincoln Logs, discarded cardboard, and random interested elements in the garden outside.
+He-Man mixed with GI Joe mixed with Star Wars in buildings made from blocks, Lincoln Logs, discarded cardboard, and random interesting elements in the garden outside.